Esri/legend-template/README.md

 1. Download and unzip the .zip file or clone the repo.
 2. Web-enable the directory
 3. Access the .html page
-4. See the readme.html page for more details.
+4. See the [Configuration Options] (https://github.com/Esri/legend-template/wiki/Configuration-Options) section of the wiki for details on configuring the application.

 #Requirements